 An oxygen sensor is a part that monitors the oxygen in the exhaust.
 It helps monitor how efficiently your car is burning fuel.
-A faulty sensor means can hurt you gas mileage and cause you to fail a State Inspection.
+A faulty sensor can hurt your gas mileage and cause you to fail a State Inspection.

 Two: Loose or Faulty Gas Cap

 The gas cap may seem tight but there may be something wrong with the seal.
-When it’s loose or cracked a bad gas cap allows fuel vapors leak out and can cause problems in the highly technical fuel system off.
-This will reduction your gas mileage and increases emissions.
+When it’s loose or cracked a bad gas cap allows fuel vapors to leak out and can cause problems in the highly technical fuel system.
+This will reduce your gas mileage and increase emissions.

-The catalytic convertor works to reduce pollution thru your exhaust gases.
+The catalytic converter works to reduce pollution through your exhaust gases.
 It converts carbon monoxide and other harmful materials into harmless compounds.
-If your catalytic convertor is failing, you’ll notice a decrease in gas mileage or your car will be come less responsive to acceleration.
+If your catalytic converter is failing, you’ll notice a decrease in gas mileage or your car will become less responsive to acceleration.

 Four: Replace Mass Airflow Sensor

 The mass airflow sensor helps the car’s computer know how much fuel your vehicle needs based on throttle applied and the air coming through to the engine.
-A faulty Mass Airflow Sensor can cause numerous issues including increase pollution and vehicle stalling.
-T
+A faulty Mass Airflow Sensor can cause numerous issues including increased pollution and vehicle stalling.

 Not to worry, no matter what caused your Check Engine Light to come on our team at Car Care Central can get it diagnosed and tell you what needs to be done to correct the problem.